SalsaGal/unLoKable/README.md

 -l Whether to read from the loop markers
 ```

 If a reading count of 1 is specified, the resulting output file will be exactly the same as the input one.
 The program supports both standard `seq` loops and tempo change commands as a reference for looping.
+If no argument is provided, the program will repeat the entire body.

 ### sf2panlaw